-'''

-configtxlator proto_decode --input config_block.pb --type common.Block --output
+''' configtxlator proto_decode --input config_block.pb --type common.Block | jq .data.

-→config_block.json

-jq .data.data[0].payload.data.config config_block.json > config.json
+→data[0].payload.data.config > config.json '''

-'''

 This command leaves us with a trimmed down JSON object - config.json - which will serve as the baseline for our config update.

 Take a moment to open this file inside your text editor of choice (or in your browser).
 Even after you're done with this tutorial, it will be worth studying it as it reveals the underlying configuration structure and the other kind of channel updates that can be made.
 We discuss them in more detail in Updating a channel configuration.